Alvy008/JavaAssignment/README.md

 # JavaAssignment

 1. List of classes, with a description.

--control.java class : contains main function which will run the code from the GUI class -GUI.java class : contains code that creates the GUI interface.
+Control.java class : contains main function which will run the code from the GUI class GUI.java class : contains code that creates the GUI interface.

 3. Description of the core functionality you included;
 4. Description/list of the optional functionality you included.